Unlock opportunities for high school students by hiring or sponsoring an EXP for the summer

 What training do EXP students receive to prepare them for internships?

-Prospective interns attend six workshops throughout the school year which cover essential business skills including professional communication, dressing for success, office etiquettes, interview preparation and networking.
+Prospective interns attend seven workshops throughout the school year which cover essential business skills including professional communication, dressing for success, office etiquettes, interview preparation and networking.
 In addition, prospective interns submit an application, letter of recommendation, cover letter and resume for the program.

 Will EXP interns be scheduled part-time or full-time?